JazminRM/aDNA_SummerCourse_UCPH/Exercises/ExploratoryAnalyses.md

 Dog_Gansu:Dog_Gansu                -0.1242  -0.0653  0.0943   -0.1685  Control
 ```

-And the $.eval$ file contains the variance explained in each of the PCs:
+And the `.eval` file contains the variance explained in each of the PCs:

 ```{bash, eval = FALSE}
 head -n 5 wolves_mergedTv.eval